-The determinant in \cref{eq:likelihood} penalizes large, complex covariances, while the exponential term penalizes covariances that fail to explain the obtained data.
-Therefore, this likelihood selects values of \(c\) that are both \begin{enumerate*}[label=(\roman*)] \item consistent with the model \item and result in a small covariance. \end{enumerate*} Since the exact expression for \(\mSigma_{\vx}\) is unknown due to our lack of knowledge on \(\mSigma_{\vn}\) and \(\sigma^2_s\), further approximation is required.
+The determinant in \cref{eq:likelihood} penalizes covariances with large determinants, which implies that the signal is incoherent and has high variance, while the exponential term penalizes covariances that fail to explain the obtained data.
+Therefore, this likelihood selects values of \(c\) that, after focusing on the point \(p\), gives rise to resulting observations that are coherent and low variance.
+Since the exact expression for \(\mSigma_{\vx}\) is unknown due to our lack of knowledge on \(\mSigma_{\vn}\) and \(\sigma^2_s\), approximation is required.

-\paragraph{Approximate Likelihood} From the definition of \(\mSigma_{\vx}\) in~\cref{eq:covariance_model}, Bell \textit{et al.}~\cite{bell_bayesian_2000} have shown that the likelihood can be represented as {
+\textit{ Approximate Likelihood. }~ From the definition of \(\mSigma_{\vx}\) in~\cref{eq:covariance_model}, Bell \textit{et al.}~\cite{bell_bayesian_2000} have shown that the likelihood can be represented as {

 } where \(\beta\left(c\right) = \va^{\dagger} \mSigma_{\vn} \va\).
 Note that we have dropped the parameter \(p\) for clarity.
 To avoid dealing with \(\mSigma_{\vn}\), Bell \textit{et al.} propose to further approximate the likelihood as {